Mario7497/Mario7497/index.md

 Duties included Inventory, small home and workplace repair, and Scheduling

 ## Projects
-* Built an inventory program with GUI for workplace to keep track of rental inventory
+* Built an inventory program with GUI for workplace to keep track of rental inventory for my Boss's store in Encinitas
 ![Final Project](https://github.com/Mario7497/Mario7497/blob/master/images/Final%20Project.PNG)